WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

-# Capabilities built on Linked Data Signatures via Certificate Chaining
+# Object Capability Chaining for Linked Data Signatures

 By Christopher Allan Webber and Mark S. Miller